pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_publish-and-subscribe.md

 ## Unsubscribe from a channel group

-Unsubscribe from specified channel groups.
+Unsubscribe from a channel group.

 ### Method(s)